canonical/subiquity/documentation/autoinstall-reference.md

 #### password

 The password for the new user, crypted.
 This is required for use with sudo, even if SSH access is configured.

+### active_directory

+**type:** mapping, see below
+**default:** no default
+**can be interactive:** yes

+Accepts data required to join the target system in an Active Directory domain.

+A mapping that can contain keys, all of which take string values:

+#### admin_name

+A domain account name with privilege to perform the join operation.
+That account's password will be requested during runtime.

+#### domain_name

+The Active Directory domain to join.

 ### ubuntu-pro